Jzukas125/Obsidian-Notes/CyberSecruity/Certifications/Security+/CompTIA Security+ Practice Tests/Chapter 2 Domain 2.0 Threats, Vulnerabilities, and Mitigations.md

 C. WPA-2 Enterprise
 D. WPA-4

 WPA-3 is the most modern, most secure option from the list.
-WPA-4
+WPA-4 does not exist and WPA-2 is less secure.

+# 11-20
+11.